TABLE OF CONTENTS

 Setting Touch Policy

 The YubiKey can be set to require a physical touch to confirm any cryptographic operations.
 This is an optional feature to increase security, ensuring that any authentication operation must be carried out in person.
-The YubiKey Minidriver sets the touch policy are set when a key is first imported or generated.
+The YubiKey Minidriver sets the touch policy when a key is first imported or generated.
 Once set for a key on the YubiKey, the policies cannot be changed.

 By default, the touch policy for keys imported/generated through the minidriver is created with the default setting of the touch policy disabled.